timyiu478/mit-distributed-systems/papers/write-ups/pbft.md

 * Why is the view number included in the client reply?
 What is the problem of the replies are coming from different view?

 ### Normal-Case Operation

+Three phase algorithm:

+1. pre-prepare picks ordre of requests
+2. prepare ensures order within view
+    * order: if one non faulty replica commit message m, no non-faulty replica commit m'
+    * by *2f + 1* # of P-certificate
+3. commit ensures order across views
+    * ensure at least *f+1* non-fault replica prepared
+        * byzantine replica only send P-certificate to some non-fault replicas to trick only some non-faulty replicas to commit
+    * collecting by *2f + 1* # of C-certificate
+        * any quorum for C-certificate has at least one honest replica that has P-certificate
+        * => View Change Safety
+        * The usage of this intersected P-certificate:

+Replica only execute a request if it has a quorum for C-certificate.

+### View Change Protocol